Venom Sequel Gets New Release Date And Official Title

 Carnage was teased as becoming the next villain during Venom‘s post-credit scene.
 The character was originally introduced in edition 344 of The Amazing Spider-Man back in 1991.
 Carnage is an offspring of Venom and is another symbiote.
 However, this one is far more aggressive and bonds with Cletus, a notorious serial killer.
 Their bonding can only mean chaos for Eddie Brock.

 While it’s frustrating to hear of another film delay, we’re excited that the new Venom sequel has a new release date and an exciting name.
-The film, directed by Andy Serkis, may just be worth the wait.
+With Andy Serkis as the director, Venom 2 may just be worth the wait.

 So, what are you expecting from Venom: Let There Be Carnage?
 Let us know your hopes for the film, and your expectations for Carnage!